Eventyret/RSSA/README.md

 ### Features Left to Implement
 - Enable AJAX to go back to search (Right now it just takes you back to the main page)
+- Cleanup URL's and make them global variable for easy usage of others.

 ## Tech Used
 ### Some the tech used includes: